Overnight Success

 Financial Modeling for Startups Workshop–Early Bird Ends Tomorrow Read More »

 This is a guest post on networking and referrals by Steve Moore of SPMSolutions.
-Networking and Referrals Networking and referrals continue to be the primary marketing strategy for many community-based small businesses (especially those with limited budgets).
-In contrast, many technology-oriented small businesses rely more upon on-line forums, social networking sites, user groups, etc. to
+Networking and Referrals Networking and referrals remain the primary marketing strategy for many community-based small businesses (especially those with limited budgets).
+In contrast, many technology-oriented small businesses rely more upon online forums, social networking sites, user groups, etc., to reach potential

 Networking and Referrals Read More »